Using Numerical Simulations to Improve Additive Manufacturing of Aluminum Alloys

 Toward Integrated Digital Twins for AM

-The most impactful approach combines all these simulation scales into an integrated workflow: thermal FEM predicts the temperature history, which feeds into microstructure models that predict grain morphology and phase distributions, which in turn define the crystal plasticity model that predicts mechanical behavior.
-This process-structure-property chain — implemented computationally — forms the basis of a digital twin for the AM process.
+The most impactful approach combines all these simulation scales into an integrated workflow: thermal FEM predicts the temperature history, which feeds into microstructure models that predict grain morphology and phase distributions, which in turn define the crystal plasticity model that predicts mechanical behaviour.
+This process–structure–property chain — implemented computationally — forms the basis of a digital twin for the AM process.

 For aluminum alloys specifically, this integrated approach addresses questions that no single simulation scale can answer alone.
 How does changing the scan speed affect both the residual stress and the grain refinement?
 If we add post-build heat treatment, how does the microstructure evolution alter the mechanical anisotropy?
 What is the minimum wall thickness that maintains adequate fatigue performance given the expected defect population?